Unstable Cores are the source of instability in chemical reaction networks: Parameter-rich kinetic models

-Note that Mass Action kinetics appears as the limiting case of Michaelis--Menten kinetics with $b^j_m=0$ for all $j,m$.

-Here, $r_j(x)$ depends on parameters ($a_j$ and $b_m^j$).
-In general, we write $r(x;p)$ for a parametric kinetic model that depends on parameters $p$.
-In this contribution we are not interested in concrete choices of such parameters.
-Instead, we are interested in the existence of unstable equilibria given a suitable choice of parameters. \begin{definition} A network $\pmb{\Gamma}=(M,E)$ with a parametrized kinetic model $r(x;p)$ \emph{admits instability} if there exists a choice $\bar{p}$ of parameters such that there is a positive equilibrium $\bar{x}$ of $\dot{x}=S r(x;\bar{p})$ with a Hurwitz-unstable Jacobian $G(\bar{x})$. \end{definition} We are therefore interested in particular in kinetic models $r(x;p)$ that have a sufficient number of free parameters $p$ such that the equilibrium $\bar{x}$ and $R(\bar{x})$ can be chosen independently.
-We formalize this idea as follows: \begin{definition} A kinetic rate model $r(x;p)$ is \emph{parameter-rich} if, for every positive equilibrium $\bar x>0$ and every $|E|\times |M|$ matrix $R$ with entries satisfying $r'_{jm}>0$ if $s_{m}^{j}>0$ and $r'_{jm}=0$ if $s_{m}^{j}=0$, there are parameters $\bar{p}=p(\bar{x},R)$ such that $\frac{\partial r_j(x;\bar{p})}{\partial x_m}\big|_{x=\bar{x}} = r'_{jm}$. \end{definition} In the following we write $\mathbf{r'}$ for an arbitrary non-zero choice of the $r'_{jm}$ with $s_{m}^{j}>0$.
+We are particularly interested in kinetic models $r(x;p)$ that have a sufficient number of free parameters $p$ such that the equilibrium $\bar{x}$ and $R(\bar{x})$ can be chosen independently.
+We formalize this idea as follows: \begin{definition} A kinetic rate model $r(x;p)$ is \emph{parameter-rich} if, for every positive equilibrium $\bar x>0$ and every $|E|\times |M|$ matrix $R$ with entries satisfying $r'_{jm}>0$ if $s_{m}^{j}>0$ and $r'_{jm}=0$ if $s_{m}^{j}=0$, there are parameters $\bar{p}=p(\bar{x},R)$ such that $\frac{\partial r_j(x;\bar{p})}{\partial x_m}\big|_{x=\bar{x}} = r'_{jm}$. \end{definition} {For any choice of a positive vector $\bar{x}$ and matrix entries $r'_{jm}$ with $s_{m}^{j}>0$, in parameter-rich models it is possible to find parameter values $\bar{p}$ such that $\bar{x}$ is a fixed point and the $r'_{jm}$ are the partial derivatives at the equilibrium $\bar{x}$.
+The only constraints on the Jacobian, therefore, derives from the stoichiometry of the network. } In the following we write $\pmb{r'}$ for an arbitrary non-zero choice of the $r'_{jm}$ with $s_{m}^{j}>0$.
 It is then convenient to think of the partial derivatives $r'_{jm}$ themselves as \emph{symbols} that can be specialized to particular positive values at our convenience.
-We write $R(\mathbf{r'})$ for the corresponding symbolic \emph{reactivity matrix}.
-The Jacobian $G(\mathbf{r'}) = S R(\mathbf{r'})$ thus can also be viewed as a symbolic matrix.
-Combining this with Def.~\ref{SIdef:admitinstabil} and Def.~\ref{SIdef:p-rich} we immediately arrive at the following \begin{obs} A network $\pmb{\Gamma}$ with a parameter-rich kinetic model admits instability if and only if there is a choice of symbols $\mathbf{r}'$ such that the symbolic Jacobian $G(\mathbf{r}')$ is Hurwitz-unstable. \end{obs}
+We write $R(\pmb{r'})$ for the corresponding symbolic \emph{reactivity matrix}.
+The Jacobian $G(\pmb{r'}) = S R(\pmb{r'})$ thus can also be viewed as a symbolic matrix.
+Combining this with Def.~\ref{def:admitinstabil} and Def.~\ref{def:p-rich} we immediately arrive at the following \begin{obs} A network $\pmb{\Gamma}$ with a parameter-rich kinetic model admits instability if and only if there is a choice of symbols $\pmb{r}'$ such that the symbolic Jacobian $G(\pmb{r}')$ is Hurwitz-unstable. \end{obs}

-Theorem 6.1 in \cite{SIVasHunt} asserts this is in particular true for Michaelis--Menten kinetics.
-In order to make this contribution self-contained we show: \begin{lemma} Michaelis--Menten kinetics, Eq.(\ref{SIMMeq}), is parameter-rich. \end{lemma} \begin{proof} Consider a positive right-kernel vector $\bar{r}\in\mathbb{R}^{|E|}_{>0}$ of the stoichiometric matrix $S$: